Sanaz is an established practitioner in immigration, asylum and human rights law, with particular expertise in complex EU immigration.

 - LS (Article 45 TFEU – derivative rights) UKUT 00426 (IAC) – LS was the primary carer of a British Citizen child.
 It was successfully argued that Article 45 of the TFEU applied.

-- Case of MB V SSHD – March 2017 at the First Tier Tribunal: successfully argued that it would be disproportionate under Article 8 for the Appellant to have to return to Mongolia to continue to conduct family litigation in relation to her minor child, who had been abducted to Singapore by the father of the child who had been made a ward of Court in the UK.
+- MB v SSHD (2017): successfully argued that it would be disproportionate for the appellant to return to Mongolia to continue to conduct litigation in relation to her minor child, who had been abducted to Singapore by the father of the child who had been made a ward of Court in the UK.

 - DS v SSHD (2016): dependent relative appeal allowed on Article 8 grounds in country.
 It was found to be disproportionate to expect the appellant to leave the UK in order to make an application under the relevant immigration rule out of country.